 Many years ago, I worked with a fellow at my first truck driving job.
 His name was Doug.

-One weekend, he went alone to Jasper, Alberta and shot himself.
+One weekend, he went alone to Jasper, Alberta.
+He got a room.

-It’s something we need to pay attention to and be aware of the signs of depression as professional drivers.
+It’s something we need to pay attention to.

 Why Is Depression in Truckers So Prevalent?

-The trucking industry driving population is mostly made up of men, so the statistics show that depression in men in this job is more prevalent than in women.
+The truck driving population is mostly made up of men, so the statistics show that depression in men in this job is more prevalent than in women.

 This is not the answer to the issue.

-There are other many other causes of depression, but these are causes of depression specific to a truck driving career.
+There are many causes of depression.
+The following are causes of depression mostly specific to a truck driving career.

 - Too Much Alone Time.
 Truck drivers are alone much of the time.
-They spend a lot of time alone, have lots of time to think about things and sometimes overthink matters.
+They have lots of time to think about things and sometimes overthink matters.

 This is not a healthy thing.
 It can bring about anxiety which in turn can be related to depression.